mortgage minds

 • Research the best interest rates as per your needs & demands

-• Review the lending criteria to ensure your mortgage eligibility before getting you a decision in principle.
+• Review the lending criteria to ensure your mortgage eligibility before making a decision in principle.

 Therefore, seeking professional advice from your bank or mortgage broker is vital to increase the chances of getting a mortgage following obtaining approval in principle.